CoshChen/FansiteAnalysis/README.md

   Constructor
   - `IPFrequency()`: Construct an empty frequency table.
-  - `IPFrequency(InputStreamReader inputFile)`: Construct frequency table using specified input data file.
+  - `IPFrequency(InputStreamReader inputFile)`: Construct frequency table using the specified input data file.

   Class Methods
   - `void addCount(String host)`: Update the frequency table with a new record.